Data-driven Efficient Solvers for Langevin Dynamics on Manifold in High Dimensions: Solution to the Fokker-Planck equation on

 { As mentioned before, since we do not have exact information of $\nn$, the only implementable method is to use the data $\{\my_i\}_{i=1}^n\subset\nn$ to construct directly a good discrete approximation to the Fokker-Planck equation \eqref{FP_N1}.
 We know that $\my_i = \Phi(\mx_i)$, where $\Phi$ is the reaction coordinates defined in Definition \ref{definition of the reaction coordinates} and $\{\mx_i\}_{i=1}^n$ are the samples on $\mm$ based on the density function $\rho^*$ in Assumption \ref{assumption DM}.
 Hence, $\{\my_i\}_{i=1}^n$ are the samples on $\nn$ based on a density function $\rho^{**}$, where $\rho^{**}$ is the induced density function of $\rho^*$ by the reaction coordinates $\Phi$.
 Since $\rho^*$ has an upper bound and a positive lower bound, $\rho^{**}$ also has an upper bound and a postive lower bound.
 It can be proved that $\{\my_i\}_{i=1}^n$ are well-distributed on $\nn$ when they are sampled based on a density function with such bounds \cite{Dejan15, liu2019rate}.}

 In Section \ref{sec_5.1}, we will construct a Voronoi tessellation for $\nn$ from $\{\my_i\}_{i=1}^n\subset\nn$ and then assign the transition probability for an approximated Markov process on $\{\my_i\}_{i=1}^n$ between the nearest neighbor points.
 This transition probability with detailed balance property also gives {a} finite volume scheme for { solving the Fokker-Planck} equation \eqref{FP_N1}.
 We give the stability and convergence analysis for this scheme in Section \ref{sec_5.2}.
 However, without the exact metric on $\nn$, to propose an implementable scheme, the Voronoi tessellation needs to be further approximated.
 In Section \ref{sec5.3}, thanks to the metric on $\nn$ induced by the low dimensional Euclidean distance in $\bR^{\ell}$, the volumes of the Voronoi cells and the areas of the Voronoi faces can be further approximated by polygons in its tangent plane in $\bR^\ell$ with high order accuracy.
 Therefore the new transition probability based on polygons can be assigned and leads to an implementable finite volume scheme for Fokker-Planck equation \eqref{FP_N1}; see Theorem \ref{mainthm_mp}.
 In Section \ref{sec_explicit}, we provide an unconditionally stable explicit time discretization for the finite volume scheme based on the detailed balance property of the Markov process, which satisfies {a mass conservation law and exponentially converges to the equilibrium.
-As a consequence, we obtained an approximated Markov process on $\{\my_i\}_{i=1}^n$, i.e., random walk between the nearest neighbor points with an approximated transition probability and jump rate that enjoys all the good properties.}
+As a consequence, we obtained an approximated Markov process on $\{\my_i\}_{i=1}^n$, i.e., random walk between the nearest neighbor points with an approximated transition probability and jump rate that enjoys { good properties such as the conservation of mass, $L^1$ contraction for the forward equation, $L^\8$ maximal principle for the backward equation and the $L^2$ error estimates.}}